hayeah/sike-react-course/css-base/index.md

 For this project, we just want two additional CSS features:

 1. `@import` to create a bundle from many CSS files.
-2. Use `autoprefix` to generate browser specific CSS property names for "experimental" features.
+2. Use `autoprefix` plugin to generate browser prefix for newer CSS properties